bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 [HERE](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/Documentation/telegrammaufbau.pdf) and [HERE](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/Documentation/telegramme.pdf).

 ### Datagrams that are available without writing to the bus
-The boiler (UBA) will periodically send out datagrams 0x18 UBAMonitorFast and 0x34 UBAMonitorWWMessage.
+The boiler (UBA) will periodically send out datagrams 0x18 UBAMonitorFast and 0x34 UBAMonitorWWMessage.<br>
 0x18 concerns status updates of the central heating part, and 0x34 updates of the tap water part.